-Ami Dalyot is fully certified from Israel as a professional Israeli folk dance instructor.
-He has years of experience both in the States and abroad.
-He enjoys the oldies (pre-80's mostly) that bring back the excitement of pioneer spirit and true meaning of the word "folk."
+Ami Dalyot was fully certified from Israel as a professional Israeli folk dance instructor.
+He had years of experience both in the States and abroad.
+He enjoyed the oldies (pre-80's mostly) that brought back the excitement of pioneer spirit and true meaning of the word "folk."

 Ami was born in Morocco and immigrated at the age of 12 to Kibbutz Ramat Yohanan, Israel (north of Haifa).
 At the kibbutz, he began his love for music, singing, folk dancing, and Israeli culture.
 At an early age, Ami learned to play the "halil" (Israeli flute).

 After high school, Ami completed his duty service of the Israeli Armed Forces.
 He then began his education at Nahalal Teachers' Seminar in Israel as an elementary school teacher and later taught Hebrew language and culture to the many immigrant pupils both children and adults.
 He especially loved learning and teaching Bible history.